 Next door was the produce market which was bustling.
 Khan took us around and pointed out the different produce at each stall.
 There was cassava, taro, papayas, mango, coconuts, bananas, fresh eggs – big piles of island produce for sale and it was so cheap.
 We bought swirls of pineapple on a stick that was sweet and sticky.

 The stall keepers were friendly and smiled their beautiful Fijian smiles at us.
 A lot of them travel a long way to sell at the market and would sleep overnight on the cold concrete, sometimes for days, until all of their produce is sold.
-A hostel has just been built with beds, toilets and showers so now they can stay in comfort at no charge.
+A hostel was built a few years ago with beds, toilets, and showers so now they can stay in comfort at no charge.

 There was a small tiled room off to the side of the market where a fisherman was selling the dozen tuna and trevally that he had caught the night before.
 Khan said that he would have been out fishing all night before coming straight to the market to sell the fish.
 He wouldn’t leave until they were sold.

-After leaving the market, we drove to Jack’s of Fiji, a multi storey air conditioned souvenir shop.
-We bought a small souvenir drum, Trav got a couple of stubby holders and I bought a beautiful batik printed sarong, which was exactly what I had been looking for.
+After leaving the market, we drove to Jack’s of Fiji, a multi-story air-conditioned souvenir shop.
+I bought a small souvenir drum and a beautiful batik-printed sarong, which was exactly what I had been looking for.

 Heading back out into the countryside surrounding the city core, Khan told us more about his life in Fiji.
 He said that his boss is a fair man but that it has been a struggle to earn a decent living.